ecbartee/CapstoneArchery/README.md

 To run this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/ecbartee/CapstoneArchery.git`
+2. Create a virtual environment to install the needed modules to.
-2. Install the necessary dependencies: `pip install -r requirements.txt`
+3. Install the necessary dependencies: `pip install -r requirements.txt` - if this fails review the requirements text file and manually install the required modules if needed.
-3. Explore the Jupyter notebooks or scripts in the respective folders.
+4. Explore the ArcheryCapstone.ipynb Jupyter notebook within the Python folder

 ## Dependencies

 The following Modules are used in this project:
+- ipykernel
 - arcgis
 - pandas
 - pandasql